mlcommons/logging/mlperf_logging/mllog/examples/power/README.md

 - **convertion-coef:** Convertion coeffiecient, only applicable for AC.
 - **measurement-type:** Power measurement type.
 Either AC or DC.
 - **debug:** Flag to use debug mode.
 In debug mode, power readings will be simulated.
 The `power-log` argument is not needed in this mode.
 - **log-type:** Format type of the original power logs.
-Either IMPI or Bios.
+Either IPMI or Bios.

 ## Result Summarizer - Computing power metric